AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

 .. code:: rust

-  // this variable exists, but holds no data! let holds_no_data: () = ();
+  // This variable exists, but holds no data! let holds_no_data: () = ();

 .. note::